 Researchers C.S.
 Poon and S.F.
 Pang have suggested a number of ways in which melatonin affects the immune system, based on the detection of melatonin receptors in lymphoid organs (those that form part of the immune system, such as the spleen, thymus and lymph nodes) and in lymphocytes (a type of white cell in the immune system that determines the specific immune response to foreign substances).
 In addition, animal studies highlight that melatonin has oncostatic properties, meaning it can halt the spread of cancer.

 So while we still do not understand a lot about what the pineal gland does, as we can see, it is clear that it serves a crucial function that doesn’t necessarily include producing altered states.
-On the other hand, the gaps in our knowledge about this tiny organ – as well as the fact that some philosophers have attached supreme importance to it – has led to the question of whether it does something far more mind-blowing than regulating sleep.
+On the other hand, the gaps in our knowledge about this tiny organ – as well as the fact that some philosophers have attached supreme importance to it – have led to the question of whether it does something far more mind-blowing than regulating sleep.
 Strassman speculates that many mystical states might arise due to the endogenous production of DMT in the pineal gland.
 So let’s examine what available evidence might bolster this hypothesis.

-DMT & the Pineal Gland
+DMT and the Pineal Gland

 Some relatively recent evidence suggests that DMT might be produced in the human pineal gland.
 In 2013, Strassman et al. had a paper published in the journal Biomedical Chromatography, demonstrating, for the first time, the presence of DMT – as well as the precursors necessary for its biosynthesis – in the brains of rats.
 Before the publication of this study, the myth was promulgated that the human pineal gland produces DMT, even though there wasn’t a shred of evidence to support the claim.
 The results of this study – carried out by the Cottonwood Research Foundation, which is looking for the presence of DMT in humans – may end up vindicating Strassman’s hypothesis.
 After all, it does seem quite odd that a rat would synthesize a powerful psychedelic.
 However, the study does not highlight what the role of DMT is in the rat pineal gland.
 Just because DMT can have psychedelic effects, this doesn’t mean that its only function or reason for being endogenously produced is to induce such effects.